 Cars between five and eight years old became my sweet spot with the $1,000 car buying rule.
 If I could find a car that cost $5,000-$8,000 and keep it for at least eight years, then I’m well within that $1,000 threshold.

 After about a month of searching, a family friend in the used car business was able to find a 2013 Mazda3 with only 76,000 miles on it.
 I did my research, and the car tested out reasonably well in terms of durability and reputation.
 I took it for a test drive, had my mechanic take a look, and offered a deal assuming they would fix up a few minor issues.
 Before long, the deal was done and the car was mine for $7,600.

 I’ve owned the car for a year so far and have not had a single issue with it.
 (I know, I know….the second I hit “publish” on this post something will go wrong.)
-If I keep the car for the next seven years, I will be within the $1,000 rule.
+If I keep it for the next seven years, I will be within the $1,000 car buying rule.
 At that point, the car will be thirteen years old.
 My hope is that it will still be in good shape, and still be well under 200,000 miles, so I can keep it for a few years beyond.
 The car becomes that much greater of a deal with the longevity.
 In a perfect world, this little car will still be going strong by the time C and B are learning to drive.
 (A terrifying thought!)